zsfelfoldi/ethereum-docs/les/service_model.md

 ## Paid LES service model

+Note: this document is a proposal intended to start an internal discussion before finalizing the design.

+### Performance assumptions

 Our service model is based on the following assumptions:

 - resource/time requirements of serving each type of requests is more or less consistent, at least in the most general case (when nothing is cached)